Gurbachan Singh Salaria: Operation Unokat

 On 5 December 1961, the 3rd battalion, 1 Gorkha Rifles was tasked to clear the roadblock on the way to Élizabethville Airport at a strategic roundabout.
 The roadblock was held by 150 gendarmes with two armoured cars.
 The plan was for the first attack to be made by Charlie Company, led by Major Govind Sharma.
 Captain Salaria, with a platoon from Alpha Company close to the airport road, was to block the gendarmes' retreat, and to attack them if required.
 The rest of Alpha Company was kept in reserve.
 The plan was to be executed at midday.

 Captain Salaria and his troops reached the specified location with their armoured personnel carriers.
 They were positioned around 1500 yards from the Katangese roadblock.
 His rocket launcher team was soon able to get close enough to the gendarmes' armoured cars to destroy them.
 This unforeseen move left the Katangese confused and disorganised.
-Salaria felt that it was prudent to attack before the gendarmes reorganised.
-His last words over the radio to another officer were, "I am going in for attack.
-I am certain I will win."
+Contrary to the prior plan of Charlie Company making the first attack, Salaria felt that it was prudent to attack before the gendarmes reorganised.

 Though his troops were heavily outnumbered by the gendarmes, he charged towards them, engaging in a hand-to-hand kukri assault whilst shouting the Gorkha war cry, "Ayo Gorkhali" (The Gorkhas have arrived).
 Salaria and his men killed 40 gendarmes, but he was shot twice in the neck by automatic gunfire.
 He collapsed due to blood loss at the last line of trenches.
 His second-in-command was ordered to evacuate him in an armoured personnel carrier to the airport hospital as soon as possible.
 Regardless, Salaria succumbed to his injuries.

 The close engagement with the Indian troops resulted in the gendarmerie losing about half their men; they fled in confusion, leaving their dead and the injured behind.
 This enabled the main battalion to easily overrun the Katangese force, clear the roadblock, and prevent the gendarmes from encircling the UN Headquarters in Élisabethville.
 For his duty and courage, and disregard for his own safety, Salaria was awarded the Param Vir Chakra.

 Param Vir Chakra

-For his actions on 5 December 1961, Captain Gurbachan Singh Salaria was awarded the Param Vir Chakra.
+For his actions on 5 December 1961, Salaria was awarded the Param Vir Chakra.
 The citation read: